SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 - Session20: 10th Feb 2025 Introduction to Markdown
 - Session21: 24th Feb 2025 Introduction to Quarto
 - Session22: 10th Mar 2025 Introduction to Statistics for Bioinformatics
+- Session23: 07th Apr 2025 Introduction to ggplot in R

 For more information please visit www.slubi.se.